ayaz-ac/ayaz-ac.github.io/_posts/en/2022-02-15-controller-callbacks-in-ruby-on-rails.md

 end
 ```

 As we can see, there is redundant code in multiple controller actions.
-Fortunately, Ruby on Rails provides *before_action*, which allows us to execute code before one or more actions.
-Let's rewrite our controller using the *before_action* callback:
+Fortunately, Ruby on Rails provides before_action, which allows us to execute code before one or more actions.
+Let's rewrite our controller using the before_action callback:

 ```ruby
 class PostsController < ApplicationController